 The schedules for the ferries to Norderney, Borkum and Langeoog are not affected by tides.

 The schedules for the ferries to Wangerooge, Spiekeroog, Juist and Baltrum vary depending on the tides.

 Here you'll find an overview of the main ferry routes: ostfriesland (only in German).

 Regional flight connections are available to some of the East Frisian Islands.

-For more information, visit the following website: ostfriesland-tourism.
+For more information, visit the following website: ostfriesland (only in German).